 \paragraph{Scope: context-only faithfulness.} RT4CHART evaluates faithfulness strictly with respect to the provided context $C$ (Section~\ref{sec:prelim}).
 If $C$ is incomplete, noisy, or itself incorrect, RT4CHART may flag factually correct statements as baseless, or fail to detect errors that are consistently supported by incorrect context passages.
 This is an intentional design choice for auditing RAG pipelines, but it limits applicability to settings where the desired notion of truth is grounded in $C$.

 \paragraph{Current failure modes.} RT4CHART can still make errors in two recurring situations.
 First, it may miss shifts in certainty, treating hedged evidence and stronger factual restatements as equivalent when their topical content overlaps.
 Second, it may over-flag faithful answers when the retrieved context is redundant, internally conflicting, or contains minor surface-form inconsistencies.
-Representative examples are included in our artifact~\cite{rt4hallucination_repo}, highlighting current limitations in handling epistemic nuance and contextual inconsistency.
+Representative examples are included in our artifact~\cite{anonymous_2026_19249142}, highlighting current limitations in handling epistemic nuance and contextual inconsistency.

 \paragraph{Residual performance gap.} Although RT4CHART consistently outperforms the compared baselines, its F1 scores remain far from perfect, especially for fine-grained localization and evidence grounding.
-This indicates that context-faithfulness auditing is still an unsolved problem rather than a solved one.
+This indicates that context-faithfulness auditing remains an open problem.
 Accordingly, RT4CHART should be viewed as an auditing aid for prioritizing suspicious outputs and surfacing evidence-grounded diagnostics, not as a substitute for exhaustive human review in high-stakes settings.